yaaraore/Watermelon/README.md

 The Data directory contains:

   1)V3 Seurat R objects pc9_time_course.rds- transcriptome of PC9-watermelon cell lines across osimertinib treatment.
-Lineage barcodes are marked in the metadata       file associated with the Seurat objects (dim: 22166 56419)
+Lineage barcodes are marked in the metadata       file associated with the Seurat objects (dim: 22166 56419).

   2)V3 Seurat R objects pooled_persisters.rds-transcriptome of multiple watermelon cell lines at day 0 and 10 of drug treatment.
-Cell line identity is marked in the metadata file associated with the Seurat object.
+Cell line identity is marked in the metadata file associated with the Seurat object (dim: 23168 50735).

-  Both objects can be loaded using the readRDS R function if the Seurat library is loaded (dim: 23168 50735)
+  Both objects can be loaded using the readRDS R function if the Seurat library is loaded